alpacahq/typescript-sdk/README.md

 await marketData.v2.lastQuote.get("symbol");
 ```

 You may notice a pattern in the method names.
-This pattern is consistent across all REST API methods and mirrors the docs closely.
+This pattern is consistent across all methods and mirrors the docs closely.

 ```ts
 {version}.{resource}.{method}()